SeleniumHQ/selenium-ide/docs/plugins/requests.md

 ## Requests to the IDE

-The request is a JSON object with very specific keys, determining it's eventual execution in the IDE.
+The request is a JSON object with specific keys, determining it's eventual execution in the IDE.

 ```js
 {